Our first 2 kids are 17 months apart, and the first few months with our second baby were SO hard.

 #5 – NAPS

-By the time Emma was born, Addie was down to one nap around 12 or 1.
+By the time our second was born, our first was down to one nap around 12 or 1.
 After the first month or so, when some of the newborn sleepiness wears off, I worked pretty hard to get them to nap at the same time, or at least overlap for an hour or so.

 #6 – THE PATIENT SONG